 Visiting the Tabasco Factory on Avery Island Louisiana

-Today, the Tabasco Factory runs a slick operation beneath the green-fringed Louisiana sun.
+Today, the Tabasco Factory runs a slick operation beneath the green-fringed Louisiana sun, perched upon its salt dome.
 Tabasco bottles line up for photo ops while glassy miniatures wait in the gift shop.
 Avery Island gumbo comes with a punnet of six spiced Tabasco versions.

 And if hot sauce golf bags, key rings and clothes are all that's been missing in your life then you'll find it all here, beneath a giant Stars and Stripes.